[?] Subscribe To This Site

 Vacuum the floor and furniture.

-Do not use lice-killing medicines on the eyebrows or eyelashes.
+Do not use chemical medicines on the eyebrows or eyelashes.

 25 ounces Dawn Dishwashing Liquid (Dawn ONLY)